At first, I really thought my girlfriend had lost her mind.

 Oh yeah, back to my story.
 So my girl bought me this body powder... and she bought me tickets for a Vegas UFC tournament.
 Sounds like an odd pair of birthday gifts, but it ended up being the perfect match.

-In Vegas the sun was blazing and the UFC stadium was filled to the gills.
+In Vegas the sun was blazing and the arena was filled to the gills.
 As we filed into the stadium amongst packed crowds of strangers, I naturally began to sweat.

 Usually, I’d become super self conscious about pit marks and possible body odor -- especially when I know later there is a great possibility that my girl and I are going to get intimate in a swanky Vegas hotel room.